Skip to content

 TORRENT VS. GOLDENEYES

-SATURDAY, APRIL 18 | TIME TBA
+SATURDAY, APRIL 18 | 2:00 PM PT

-GET TICKETS
+GET TICKETS, opens in a new tab

 The Seattle AANHPI Celebration Unity Game is designed to recognize and celebrate the rich cultures, histories, and contributions of Asian American, Native Hawaiian, and Pacific Islander communities across Seattle and beyond.
 This game will spotlight the diversity within AANHPI communities through music, storytelling, and community engagement, while creating space to honor the deep cultural roots and ongoing impact of AANHPI leaders, artists, and organizations.
 Through intentional programming and partnerships, the Seattle team aims to foster connection, representation, and belonging, both within the game experience and across the broader hockey community.